python/cpython/Doc/library/pathlib.rst

 .. method:: Path.rmdir()

    Remove this directory.
-The directory must be empty.
+The directory must be empty; use :meth:`Path.delete` to remove a non-empty directory.

 Permissions and ownership